 "The origin of the Maker movement is found in something quite personal: what we might call experimental play.
 Makers are enthusiasts who play with technology to learn about it.
 A new technology presents an invitation to play, and makers regard this kind of play as highly satisfying.
 Makers give it a try; they take things apart; and they try to do things that even the manufacturer didn’t think of doing.
 Whether it’s figuring out what you can do with a 3D printer or an autonomous drone aircraft, makers are exploring what they can do and learning as they explore.
 Out of that process emerges new ideas, which may lead to real-world applications or new business ventures.
 Making is a source of innovation."

 *The Innovation Studio has been closed out of caution for COVID-19.
-E-Consultations are still available.
-Email email@example.com to set up an appointment or discuss projects and ideas*
+We are open by appointment only.
+Email firstname.lastname@example.org to set up an appointment or discuss projects and ideas*

 The Xavier University of Louisiana Library's Innovation Studio complements and expands the library’s role in supporting a holistic learning environment and promoting a cycle of life-long learning among students and faculty.
 The Innovation Studio empowers members of the Xavier community to transform their ideas into a new reality by making something tangible or visible.
 Members of the community will engage with the equipment and materials, but more importantly with each other, so as to test new concepts, discover solutions to problems, and use their intellect and creativity in new ways

 The Innovation Studio is open to all students, faculty and staff.
 We have 3D Printers, CNC Mills, A Full Spectrum Laser cutter, a Brother Sewing Machine, A Juke Serger, Crochet Needles and Yarn, Cross stitch Materials, Jewelry Making Supplies, Cricut Maker, Raspberry Pi, Arduino boards and kits.